Starting a Cristo Rey High School

 - Bishop Michael Barber, S.J., Diocese of Oakland, CA

 With a commitment to opening schools that will be both financially and academically sustainable, the Cristo Rey Network has developed a clear and well-articulated Replication Process to ensure consistent quality across future member schools.
-After receiving approval from the local Bishop, every Cristo Rey Network school begins with a 12-18 month Feasibility Study, a thorough assessment of need and interest, to determine if a school could succeed in that community.
+After receiving approval from the local Bishop, every Cristo Rey Network school begins with an 18-month Feasibility Study, a thorough assessment of need and interest, to determine if a school could succeed in that community.

 The School Growth Team offers a wide-range of guidance, counsel, and resources throughout each phase of the Replication Process.
 Support is not limited to: